 The following link shows the onshore wells for shale gas and identifies the areas that licences could be granted for in the future, these are mostly in populated areas and some areas of natural beauty:

 How long will it be before the full impact of fracking both on the local environment and house and land prices is really understood?

 For developers, when looking to purchase land to build new homes, the points relating to potential impact on both house prices and contamination of the land purchased and the surrounding area will need to be carefully considered and may increase the associated land acquisition costs.
 Environmental searches on the land will show if the site is within 4km of an area that has been offered for licensing for the onshore exploration of oil and gas by the Oil and Gas Authority, and if the land is within 4km of a Well, used for energy exploration or extraction.

 If these are revealed on an environmental search, the map link above can be used to identify the licensed area and/or Well and we would recommend that the expertise of an environmental consultant are obtained to advise if further environmental investigations should be undertaken.
 We would also advise that this information be passed to your valuer for their opinion.

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Claire Smith in our Housing & Regeneration department via email or phone on 01772 220142.
+For more information contact Claire Smith in our Housing & Regeneration department via email or phone on 01772 220142.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.